nuratamton/novella2023/README.md

 > expo start

-This will start the metro bundler and if xcode or Android Studio is installed it will prompt it open.
+This will start the metro bundler and if Xcode or Android Studio is installed it will prompt it open.

 A QR code will also be present and you may open it in your phone with the Expo Go app installed.